louisvillemetro-innovation/OPI2-Projects/_projects/data-governance.md

 ### Data Training

 Curriculum, training, and presentations for members on topics around the data lifecycle, including quality, collection, storage, metadata, visualization, business intelligence, ethics, and standards.
-We also train on the beginning and advanced usage of tools like Excel, Power BI, Carto, Tableau, GIS, and other open source data visualization tools.
+We also have a Data Academy on beginner and advanced usage of tools like Excel, Power BI, Carto, Tableau, GIS, and other open source data visualization tools.

+Our goal to institutionalize innovation has led to creating and [Analog Hackathon](https://medium.com/louisville-metro-opi2/analog-hackathons-engagement-and-ideas-without-tech-86b2a78f2473) curriculum, having an [internal hackathon](https://medium.com/louisville-metro-opi2/waze-louisvilles-first-internal-hackathon-647363a85392) around Waze data, and helping organize external hackathons like [Open Data Day](https://medium.com/louisville-metro-opi2/louisvilles-open-data-day-public-safety-alexa-firearms-e09fec2f6f7e).

 ### Open Data